METRO Magazine Logo

 For this modernization and its results, the ETA/TARTA project has earned a 2025 Innovative Solutions Award for Operational Efficiency.

-“We're thrilled to receive this recognition from METRO Magazine,” says John Maglio, CEO at ETA Transit.
+“We're thrilled to receive this recognition from METRO Magazine,” said John Maglio, CEO at ETA Transit.
 “This award validates the power of true partnership between ETA Transit and TARTA.
 Working together throughout the comprehensive system implementation, including TARTA providing us with a radio to use in our lab for testing and refinement, we created an integrated solution that delivers real results.”

 From Bottlenecks to Breakthroughs